AbdulDD/NLP_Portfolio/README.md

 Datasets used for different tasks are either public or created.
 For public datasets, links are given in task statement.
 For created datasets they are placed in dataset folder.

 # Projects
-Project 1.
-EDA and Text Classificaion on Urdu Speech Dataset Project 2.
-Evaluating Students' writing using BERT: A Transformer Based Approac
+Project 1: EDA and Text Classificaion on Urdu Speech Dataset Project 2: Evaluating Students' writing using BERT: A Transformer Based Approach